Alaa al-Tamimi: al-Tamimi as Mayor

 After the 2003 invasion of Iraq, the U.S. Coalition Provisional Authority, under Paul Bremer, sought the leadership potential of al-Tamimi as the new Mayor of Baghdad.
 He fulfilled the criteria for their ideal candidate: over 40, experience in engineering and urban planning, and sympathy for the "principles of democracy."

 Al-Tamimi's first action, in coordination with U.S. Major General Peter W. Chiarelli, was to remove concrete barriers and blast walls that had inhibited the flow of traffic in Baghdad.
 Al-Tamimi has publicly stated his approval of the American removal of dictator Saddam Hussein, yet is critical of the American occupation.
 "I don’t want Americans in the Green Zone, or outside the Green Zone.
 I want them outside Baghdad in their camps."

 After being elected, al-Tamimi threatened to hand in his resignation three times in protest against the under-funding of Baghdad's reconstruction.
 In January 2004, an Islamist Shiite provincial council was formed in Baghdad, which actively sought to replace al-Tamimi.

-Resignation and removal from power
+Resignation

 On June 21, 2005, al-Tamimi submitted his resignation from his mayoral post and was pensioned.

-On August 8, 2005, al-Tamimi was forced from power by up to 120 gunmen, who replaced him with the governor of Baghdad province, Hussein al-Tahhan, an Islamist Shiite, backed by Governorate Council Chairman Mazin Makkiya.
-Al-Tamimi was unharmed, as he was not in the office at the time.
-Al-Tahhan, a member of the Badr Organization militia, denies that any force was required to enact the removal, which he claims is the right of the provincial council.

-Al-Tamimi: "I have already decided to withdraw.
-I am a man of work, not a man of conflict.
-I do not get involved in conflicts, I do not belong to any political party."

-At the same time that al-Tahhan declares his own posting as Mayor, the Council Of Ministers intends to name "official" candidates for Mayor during their next session.